-Further patient and public participation in guideline development is achieved by involving patients, carers and voluntary organisation representatives at the National Open Meeting which is held to discuss each draft guideline (see section 7.1).
+Further patient and public participation in guideline development is achieved by involving patients, service users, carers and voluntary organisation representatives at the national open meeting which is held to discuss each draft guideline (see section 7.1.2).
 The meetings are advertised widely and are free of charge.

-Patient representatives are invited to take part in the peer review stage of each guideline and specific guidance for lay reviewers has been produced.
+Patients, service users, carers and voluntary organisation representatives are invited to take part in the peer review stage of each guideline and specific guidance for them has been produced.

-Members of the SIGN patient network are also invited to comment on draft documents such as patient versions of guidelines, patient sections of guidelines and other literature aimed at patients.
+Members of the SIGN Patient and Public Involvement network are also invited to comment on draft documents such as patient versions of guidelines, patient sections of guidelines and other literature aimed at patients.